dsun7c4/ntpserver/README.md

   - Time of day counters.
 * freecad

-  3D models for the case parts and components for kicad.
+  freecad 0.16 3D models for the case parts and components for kicad.
   * case

     3D model of the case, display, pcb, power supply, etc